Let's GO Hollywood Bond

 View the National Golf Foundation's Business Evaluation of Orangebrook Golf Course

-Why Is a GO Bond Being Proposed?
+Why Was a GO Bond Proposed?

 The City of Hollywood maintains more than 85 facilities and parks, 400+ miles of streets and alleys, 301 miles of sidewalks and 5+ miles of beach.
 Each year the City adopts a 5-year plan to address large scale maintenance projects, renovations and construction of new facilities.
 This allows the City to plan funding for maintenance of its basic infrastructure such as street resurfacing, sidewalk repair, facility upkeep, etc. After more than a year of public input, needs assessments, and cost analysis, many significant projects in all areas of the City were identified as important to improve the safety and quality of life for Hollywood residents.
 GO Bonds are a cost-effective way for cities to pay for major projects like these.